 Dr Sam Kirkham

-I am senior lecturer in the Phonetics Lab, Department of Linguistics and English Language and Data Science Institute at Lancaster University.
-I am also associate editor at Journal of Phonetics.
+I am a Senior Lecturer at Lancaster University, where I co-direct the Phonetics Laboratory.
+I am also affiliated with the Data Science and AI Institute.
+I currently serve as associate editor at Journal of Phonetics and area chair for Interspeech 2026.
 I was awarded my PhD in 2014 from the University of Sheffield.

 Interpretable acoustic-articulatory relations in speech production